 Click "here" to link to this book on Amazon.

 I've read a couple of John Grisham's - The Testament, maybe The Firm.
 Seen the movie and parts of The Pelican Brief.
 All entertaining, all involved lawyers.
 Occasionally he strays from his traditional canvas and tries a different medium like Skipping Christmas (read and saw) and Playing for Pizza (an early bookclub read I selected) - also enjoyable.
 As enjoyable as they are I don't feel compelled to read every single John Grisham novel that comes out (as I do with Diana Gabaldon).
 But he's definitely not on my never read again list (only Stephen King is there).
 So somewhere along the way I must have read a review of The Confession and it sparked my interest.
-I put it on my books to Read list which i keep on my SkyDrive so I can always reference it when i'm at a book sale or, as in this case, using a coupon at a Friends of the Library book store.
+I put it on my books to Read list which I keep in the Cloud so I can always reference it when i'm at a book sale or, as in this case, using a coupon at a Friends of the Library book store.
 It only sat on my bookshelf for a year and a half which is telling of how interested I was since I have my shelf organized according to my level of interest in each book and I read the next one in line when I'm ahead on my book club reading.

 Even though I owned the book I also borrowed the CDs and eBook from the library so I could move through it quickly and still stay on track with the book club.
 The CDs were enjoyable because the reader had a very pleasant accent that seemed native to the Texas, Kansas, and Missouri areas where the book took place.
 The reader said Missour-uh which is not consistent with all Texans - even within Texas we have variety in our accents based on which part of the state you're from - but some say it that way.
 Also - with an omniscient narrator we don't know anything about who is telling the story or where they are from.
 Regardless it's a great story!